getapp/join_devops_team/README.md

 ## How we work:

-*   We have a **flexible start each morning** — you can come in anytime between 7:30 and 10:30 CEST.
+*   We have a **flexible start each morning** — you can start anytime between 7:30 and 10:30 CET/CEST.
 We update the team on our progress during our **daily meeting** which begins at 10:30.
-If you’re working from home that day, don’t worry, you can easily join us via a high-quality video call.
-*   Twice a week, we **discuss new ideas and topics** that any team member brings to the table, such as, _“We could test using X”_, or _“What about changing this naming convention?”_, or _“This would speed up the deployment process, what do you think?”_.
-Each proposal opens a new discussion, which eventually leads to changes that **impact and improve our daily work**.
-All members vote. **Everyone’s opinion matters.**
+*   Every week, we **discuss new ideas and topics** that any team member brings to the table.
+Each proposal opens a new discussion, which eventually leads to changes that **impact and improve our daily work**. **Everyone’s opinion matters.**
 *   We like to keep the number of meetings down to a minimum in order to maximize our time to stay focused.
 However, we do have biweekly **SCRUM meetings** for **planning** or **retrospective,** as well as bimonthly meetings with the **product team**.
 *   **Pair programming** and **Code reviews** allow us to make sure we are all on the same page and our work meets our quality standards.